clatthew/aws-password-manager/README.md

 - request input of secretid and secret_value
 - confirmation message: `Secret saved.`
 #### Retrieval
-- retrive the requested secret from SSM/s3
+- retrive the requested secret from secrets manager
 - write it to secrets.txt
 - confirmation message: `Secrets stored in file secrets.txt.`